aaaronhsu/dodge/README.md

-use wsad or click on player to use mouse movement dodge bullets dodge bombs
+use wsad keys to move or click on player to use mouse movement dodge bullets dodge bombs